Aterian Inc. (ATER) Downgrade Issued by Wall Street Gurus

 ATER’s Market Performance

-ATER stocks went up by 7.11% for the week, with a monthly drop of -16.61% and a quarterly performance of -39.19%, while its annual performance rate touched -90.68%.
-The volatility ratio for the week stands at 13.22% while the volatility levels for the past 30 days are set at 11.73% for Aterian Inc..
-The simple moving average for the period of the last 20 days is 2.36% for ATER stocks with a simple moving average of -62.96% for the last 200 days.
+ATER stocks went down by -3.72% for the week, with a monthly drop of -6.43% and a quarterly performance of -43.31%, while its annual performance rate touched -92.24%.
+The volatility ratio for the week stands at 11.75% while the volatility levels for the past 30 days are set at 12.04% for Aterian Inc..
+The simple moving average for the period of the last 20 days is 39.87% for ATER stocks with a simple moving average of -47.69% for the last 200 days.

 Analysts’ Opinion of ATER